andik101/redis-kubernetes/README.md

 #### Default: Master

-This configurtion does install the redis with `cluster.enabled=false`, it will deploy a Redis master StatefulSet.
+This configuration does install the redis with `cluster.enabled=false`, it will deploy a Redis master StatefulSet.
 One service will be exposed:

    - Redis Master service: Points to the master, where read-write operations can be performed
    - Redis service: Exposes port 6379